 There are many great things to do in Sedona with kids!
 Here are just a few ideas:

-Check out Slide Rock State Park: This state park is home to a natural water slide that the kids will love!
+Check out Slide Rock State Park: This state park has a natural water slide that the kids will love!
 There are also plenty of hiking trails to explore.

 Yes, Sedona is a great place to take kids.
-There are plenty of outdoor activities to keep them busy, and the scenery is beautiful.
+Plenty of outdoor activities keep them busy, and the scenery is beautiful.
 Plus, there are a ton of great family-friendly restaurants and hotels.

 - Latest Posts

 Kyle Kroeger is the Founder and Owner of ViaTravelers.com.
 He is a seasoned traveler and entrepreneur.
 Kyle started ViaTravelers.com to help travelers find their next adventure, whether it’s exploring new places or revisiting old favorites.

 He’s a converted finance nerd and Excel jockey turned world wonderer (and may try to get lost on purpose).
 He loves listening to people’s stories from around the world as well as sharing his own experiences traveling the globe.
 He loves travel so much that he moved from his hometown of Minneapolis to Amsterdam with his small family to travel Europe full-time.